 Located directly next to one another in Scott’s Addition, Lunch. and Supper! are two completely separate restaurants (but related).
 During the week, they have slight variations in their menus and hours so it’s important to know the difference.

-If we are being honest, there are probably another ten or twenty restaurants that should be on this list, because the food landscape in Richmond is delectable.
+If we are being honest, there are probably another ten or twenty restaurants in Richmond that should be on this list, because the food landscape in Richmond is delectable.

 From authentic Thai cuisine to local seafood to All-American menus, RVA has quietly become a top east coast destination for food.